Inkoom-Justice/Data_in_challenges/README.md

 ## Recent Projects
 ### 1. Financial Data Analysis
 Focusses on uncovering the traits that indicates a borrower's inability to repay his or her debts to help financial institutions in designing robust loan eligibility criteria and loan agreements to reduce rate of bad debts to it barest minimum.
+Technologies used: SQL (PostgreSQL)

 ### 2. Motorcycle Data Analysis
 An examination on motorcycle spare part selling company's dataset to uncover which wholesale product-line rakes in more revenue across the various warehouses.
 Additionally, sales performance, warehouse efficiency, etc were all done to acertain more insights to foster business improvement.
+Technologies used: SQL (PostgreSQL)

-### 3. Cognifyz Technologies Data Analysis
+### 3. Cognifyz Data Analysis Internship
+Looked at foundational data insights, data-driven decision making and predictive and inferential analysis.
+Insights needed to aid informed decision making on restaurant business expansion, target location and competive positioning together with roadmap for scaling and replicating business success were realized from this project.
+Technologies used: Python

 ## Projects Overview